based on Reviews

 • without any special stress

-• Prevention of shortages as a target
+• Avoiding shortages as a target

 • Not valid for

-• people with stress
+• People with stress

-• sick
+• Sick

 • Without taking variables into account